csutter/devcontainer-templates/README.md

 # devcontainer-templates

-A set of devcontainer templates following the nascent [devcontainer template spec][spec_proposal].
+A set of devcontainer templates following the [devcontainer template spec][spec_final].

 This repository contains both "barebones" templates aiming to be more lightweight and "batteries excluded" than the [default templates][vsc_defaults], and some more complex "opinionated" templates